-- bicalutamide (Casodex®)

-- cyproterone acetate (Cyprostat®)

-- flutamide.

-Cyporterone acetate and flutamide are less commonly used.
+- bicalutamide (Casodex[®]) - flutamide but this is less commonly used.

 Side effects of hormonal therapy

 Reducing the level of testosterone can cause different side effects.
 There are different ways hormonal side effects can be managed or treated.
 Your doctor or nurse will explain this to you.
 Some side effects are only likely to affect you when you have hormonal therapy for over 6 months.